botletics/Reflowduino/README.md

 # Reflowduino

+## Introduction
+First off, let's briefly explain a circuit board is assembled.
+To aid in the explanation, let's take the analogy of baking a pizza.
+First of all you'll need the crust, which for us is a bare printed circuit board (PCB) made with different layers of a plastic substrate and copper traces that make the electrical connections.
+Next, we'll need the cheese that holds everything together, which for us is solder paste (yes, solder in the form of a paste) which "reflows" (solidifies or cures) at a high temperature.
+The solder paste is applied to the exposed copper pads on the PCB by way of a stencil that is aligned over the PCB.
+Then we'll grab some toppings, the electrical components, and place them in their appropriate locations on top of the solder paste.
+The final step is to bake our "pizza" so that the "cheese" holds all the components in place to yield our final assembled board!
+This is where the Reflowduino project comes in...

 ## Overview
 The Reflowduino project is an entire do-it-yourself (DIY) reflow ecosystem consisting of open-source hardware specifically built to make it easy to control reflow appliances and apply PID temperature control while maintaining full flexibility in programming and usage while offering a bunch of features.